ailgroup/sbrweb/README.md

 Connects to Sabre Web Services SOAP endpoints abd provides eaiser to use APIs.
 Project is built around three core projects:

 1. BM Engine: `engine`
     * core set of packages handling all low-level sabre services interaction.
 1. BM Transmission: `transmission`
     * higher-level APIs to faciliate interacting with the engine packages.
 1. BM clients: `client`
     * client specific integrations leveraging the transmission package.

 See the respective projects' README for more details.

-## TODO and Currenlty
+## TODO and Currently

-* multiple currency
-* pnr read
+* Pnr read
-* segment cancel
+* Segment cancel
+* GeoServices (city and state lookups independent of hotel web services)
+* Multiple currency
+* Sabre rest endpoints for hotel content

 ## Tests and Benchmarks